Robertaison/IdeasAplication-Api/README.md

 #### Is a Java Web API that is able to record and expose shared ideas.

-#### The intention of this application is to explore Java languange and some frameworks as a resource for a university project
+#### The intention of this application is to explore Java languange and some frameworks as a resource for an university project

 ## *Technologies:*